Why Some Rugs Cost Millions

 The backing material is woven back and forth, up and down to form a mesh.

 A machine weaves the strands fast, but humans do it best.
-The best rugs are woven by hand, including the backing.
+The most valuable rugs are woven by hand, including the backing.

 An area rug is finished by weaving longer, finer fibers through the backing, then tying them in place.